-On July 16, 2020 Blackbaud notified Stetson University of a ransomware attack on their internal systems.
-Upon learning of the issue, we commenced an immediate and thorough investigation.
-As part of our investigation, we engaged external cybersecurity professionals experienced in handling these types of incidents.
+Upon learning of the issue, we contained the threat and immediately commenced a thorough investigation.
+As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents, as well as law enforcement.
+We continue to fortify our security measures to help prevent future cyber security threats.